Home

-The latest analysis charting how the private healthcare market has faired in a year dominated by Covid-19 shows that in October private elective care had returned to pre-pandemic volumes, suggesting the private insured and self-pay market had largely recovered before the second national lockdown in England.
+The latest analysis charting how the private healthcare market has faired in a year dominated by Covid-19 shows that in October private elective care had returned to pre-pandemic volumes.

+This suggests that the private insured and self-pay market had largely recovered before the second national lockdown in England.
 However, while admissions were largely back to pre-Covid numbers, and the market share by consultant specialty is broadly similar, it’s still too early to say whether things are back to ‘normal’, or what ‘normal’ will even look like following this year of significant market disruption.
 The second lockdown will inevitably also have an impact, but overall the signs are promising for the sector.

 2018, 2019 and 2020 (estimated) count of private admissions [1]